mikeroyal/Self-Hosting-Guide/README.md

 [Shipwright](https://github.com/SelfhostedPro/Shipwright) is a WebUI to generate templates for Yacht, Portainer, Docker-Compose, and Unraid.

+[Alnoda Workspaces](https://docs.alnoda.org/) is an open-source portable containerized browser-based development environments in Docker containers.
+You can create your own custom workspace or customize any of the workspaces with your preferred stack of applications without knowing much of the Docker.

 [Autoheal](https://hub.docker.com/r/willfarrell/autoheal) monitors and restarts unhealthy docker containers.

 [Dozzle](https://hub.docker.com/r/amir20/dozzle) is a small lightweight application with a web based interface to monitor Docker logs.
 It doesn’t store any log files.
 It is for live monitoring of your container logs only.